 A basic ticket includes entrance into the main house and grounds, the included audio guide, parking, and wine tasting at the Antler Hill Winery (although wine tasting requires an additional reservation).
 So the good news is, most of what you want to see and do will be included.
 On my visit, the only additional thing we purchased was ice cream at the creamery (no regrets!).

 Tickets are nonrefundable and nontransferable.
-However, I found that staff was willing to bend this rule in certain circumstances (such as replanning your entire trip to because of a hurricane), but I would not count on it.
+However, I found that staff was willing to bend this rule in certain circumstances (such as replanning your entire East Coast road trip to because of a hurricane), but I would not count on it.
 Only book once you are sure of the date of your visit.
 But do book in advance as tickets can and do sell out.

 Exterior of the Biltmore Estate